AlexanderBartusch/CNP_project_final/readme.md

 # Content:

-This repository contains Python and R code scripts to reproduce the results of the manuscript titled "Human pressures intensify stoichiometrc nitrogen excess in flowing waters".
+This repository contains Python and R code scripts to reproduce the results of the manuscript titled "Human pressures intensify stoichiometrc nitrogen excess in streams and rivers".